tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-barbara/6-https_via_lets_encrypt.md

 # 6-https_via_lets_encrypt

-After having limited success using a self-signed certificate on jane, we are going for setting up https using Let's Encrypt on ava.
+After having limited success using a self-signed certificate on jane, we are going for setting up https using Let's Encrypt on barbara.
 Jumping straight to production!
 I know!!

 # Research